 who did what he did because of his belief in Jesus.

 After all my conversations about Christmas and Santa, and in writing this post, I had this pivotal revelation.
 It all points back to Jesus, the greatest gift – a savior.
 Truthfully I can’t imagine anything better to believe in than a savior – one who can save us from ourselves.

 Therein lies the magic of Christmas for all who believe.

 Thank you to all my friends who shared their thoughts and feelings on Santa.
 I thoroughly enjoyed the engaging conversations and reading everyone’s comments.

 I’d love to hear from you.
-Leave your thoughts about this post in the comments.
+Leave your thoughts in the comments below.

 Never miss a post!
 Join my email list to get notified when a new post is published.
 (I promise to keep your email private.)